-Convergent Actor-Critic by Humans (COACH) \citep{macglashan_coach_2017} takes an alternative approach to TAMER by integrating human quantitative feedback with actor-critic algorithms through policy shaping.
-COACH is built on the assumption that both human feedback and the advantage function (\appendixrefsec{sec:appendix_pg}) are policy dependent, which allows for human feedback to directly replace the advantage function.
+Convergent Actor-Critic by Humans (COACH) \citep{macglashan_coach_2017} takes an alternative approach to TAMER by integrating human quantitative feedback with actor-critic algorithms through a unique policy shaping method.
+COACH is built on the assumption that both human feedback and the advantage function are policy dependent, allowing for feedback to directly replace the advantage function.
 Here policy dependence indicates that the feedback and advantage function values for the agent's current policy are dependent on the quality of prior observed policies.

-The policy dependence of feedback is shown empirically by tracking human feedback in relation to observing a series of pre-defined good, average, or bad policies.
-The policy dependent assumption affords the emergence of three desirable training strategies that coincide with how human feedback is often given: \begin{enumerate} \item Diminishing Returns: There is a gradual decrease in positive feedback for good actions as the agent adopts said good actions.
+This policy dependence of human feedback is shown empirically by tracking feedback given in relation to humans observing a series of pre-defined good, average, or bad policies.
+The policy dependent assumption affords the emergence of three desirable training strategies that coincide with how humans tend to provide feedback: \begin{enumerate} \item Diminishing Returns: There is a gradual decrease in positive feedback for good actions as the agent adopts said good actions.
 This is useful for decreasing the burden of how active the human trainer must be when providing feedback. \item Differential Feedback: Feedback varies in magnitude with respect to the degree of improvement or diminishment.
-This allows for emphasis to be placed on important behaviors or to communicate urgency for learning. \item Policy Dependent Shaping\footnote{\citet{macglashan_coach_2017} originally denoted this idea as policy shaping.
-However, we adjusted the term to differentiate between their use of policy shaping and our use of policy shaping.}: Positive feedback is provided for sub-optimal actions to improve the behavior and negative feedback is provided after the improvement is made.
-This form of feedback indicates improvement relative to the current baseline. \end{enumerate} These three policy dependent training strategies are also claimed to be encapsulated by the advantage function.
+This allows for emphasis to be placed on important behaviors or to communicate urgency for learning. \item Policy Dependent Shaping: Positive feedback is provided for sub-optimal actions to improve the behavior and negative feedback is provided after the improvement is made.
+This form of feedback indicates improvement relative to the current baseline\footnote{\citet{macglashan_coach_2017} originally denoted this idea as ``policy shaping'', however, we adjusted this term to differentiate it from its more general use which we have defined prior.} \end{enumerate}